dzekelid/maps/_listings/akamai/config-gtm-v1-domains-domain-as-maps-mapname-delete.md

       description: Remove an AS Map
       operationId: configgtmv1domainsdomainasmapsmapname
       parameters:
-      - in: String
+      - in: query
         name: domain
         description: Name of Traffic Management domain
         type: string
-      - in: String
+      - in: query
         name: mapName
         description: Name of AS Map to create, update or delete
         type: string